 Midas Venice F24 : Firewire connectivity / 16 mic inputs

-If you are a solo artist recording your own music, looking at purchasing an audio interface is likely the best option for you.
-Finding an interface with the appropriate amount of inputs and quality will give you the best results.
+If you are a solo artist recording your own music, purchasing an audio interface is likely the best option for you.
+Finding an interface with the appropriate amount of inputs and quality will give you the best results to meet your needs.

-If you’re trying to get started in recording and seek versatility, an audio mixer may be the appropriate choice for you in order to record sounds at home and take it on the road for live performances and recordings.
+If you’re trying to get started in recording and seek versatility, an audio mixer may be the appropriate choice for you in order to record sounds at home and to be able to take it on the road for live performances and recordings.

-If budget is your main concern, try checking out reverb.com, Kijiji or eBay to find equipment that will likely be more affordable than paying for a new one.
+If budget is your main concern, try checking out reverb.com, Kijiji or eBay to find equipment that is likely to be more budget-friendly.